joedragons/mc-java/mc-java-protoc/README.md

 # Spine Model Compiler plugin to `protoc`

-Spine uses [Google Protobuf](https://developers.google.com/protocol-buffers/) as a model definition language.
+Spine uses [Google Protobuf][protobuf] as a model definition language.
 Some of the framework features require compile-time processing of the data model.
 For that a plugin into a Protobuf compiler (a.k.a. `protoc`) is implemented.

 ## Features